Why Google Trends is one of the best product research & eCommerce tools

 Staying updated on how consumers talk about products is crucial—and Google Trends can help.

-First, we choose a keyword to investigate, such as “plush toy.”
-Then, we type it in a regular Google search, followed by “vs” to see the auto-suggest recommendations.
+First, choose a keyword to investigate, such as “plush toy.”
+Then, type it in a regular Google search, followed by “vs” to see the auto-suggest recommendations.

 plush-toy-vs

-“Stuffed animal”, “soft toy”, and “plushie” all seem like possible terms for our product.
-We can repeat this process with the results to uncover even more variations, like “plushie.”
+“Stuffed animal”, “soft toy”, and “plushie” all seem like possible variations.
+You can repeat this process with the results to uncover even more variations, like “plushie.”

 stuffed-toy-vs